XiaobingSuper/Resnext3d-for-video-classification/README.md

 # Resnext3d-for-video-classification
-Using [ClassyVision](https://github.com/facebookresearch/ClassyVision) to implement Resnext3d model, refer to [How to do video classification](https://classyvision.ai/tutorials/video_classification) part, so you can see the details how to do a video classification tast using ClassyVision
+Using [ClassyVision](https://github.com/facebookresearch/ClassyVision) to implement Resnext3d model, refer to [How to do video classification](https://classyvision.ai/tutorials/video_classification) part, so you can see the details how to do a video classification task using ClassyVision

 ## Requirements(suggest install the following package using source code)